psibr/OwinJwtAndCookie/README.md

 # OwinJwtAndCookie
-An owin middleware for JWT tokens and optional cookie parsing with an owin signin delegate.
+An owin middleware for JWT token parsing from Authorization header and cookies with an owin signin delegate with optional cookie writing capabilities.

 ## OWIN configuration